Looking for tips for prioritizing your mommy “me time”?

 Vitamin B has several types, which are all good for your body, but three of the vitamins B6, B12, and folic acid are especially important.
 Instead of taking a pill you can try to incorporate some vitamin B rich foods into your diet such as fish, potatoes, chickpeas, avocados, bananas, beans, cereal, meats, oatmeal, and poultry.

-Vitamin D helps to move calcium and phosphorus.
-Vitamin D is important because it keeps bones strong.
+Vitamin D helps to move calcium and phosphorus and is important because it keeps bones strong.

 Vitamin K also plays an important role in keeping bones strong.
 The best food sources include green leafy vegetables, soybean oil, broccoli, alfalfa, cooked spinach, and fish oil.